Merck Manual

 When the uterus does not start contracting after delivery, the blood vessels that were opened when the placenta detached continue to bleed.

-Contractions may be impaired in the following situations:
+Contractions may be impaired when

-Excessive bleeding can also result when the following occurs:
+Excessive bleeding can also result when

 Excessive bleeding after one delivery may increase the risk of excessive bleeding after subsequent deliveries.

-• A doctor's evaluation
+• A doctor's estimate of blood loss

-Monitoring the woman's vital signs, such as blood pressure and heart rate, can help doctors determine whether blood loss is excessive.
+Monitoring a woman's vital signs, such as blood pressure and heart rate, can help doctors determine whether blood loss is excessive.
 A drop in blood pressure or a rapid heart rate may indicate excessive bleeding.

 • Massage of the uterus

-• Drugs to help the uterus contract
+• Medications to help the uterus contract

 • Fluids given by vein (intravenously)